ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 `mania-stage-left.png` and `mania-stage-right.png` is the left and right sides of the stage respectively.
 These will stretch to match the stage height.

 `mania-stage-bottom.png` is somewhat similar to `mania-stage-left.png` and `mania-stage-right.png` but covers the stage (including the keys, notes, and hold notes).
 This means that it can be used to cover up most of the stage for players who prefer playing with less viewing area.
 This element does not stretch to fit with the stage, thus it may be ideal to use the skin configuration to set this per key count.
-However, it is 0.625 times smaller than the stage width.

 `mania-stage-light.png` is displayed for each column's pressed key and will persist until the key is released.